 Get elected, nominated or appointed to the national board of British Cycling

 The purpose of the role is to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct, which further the aims and objectives of the organisation.

-All members nominated for election are required to present written details of their experience in both employment and cycling and also have the opportunity to address National Council in support of their election.
+Any British Cycling member is eligible to stand for election and to do this you must be proposed either by a regional council or affiliated organisation with direct representation, or the national board of British Cycling.
+If proposed by a regional council or affiliated organisation, a proposal must be received in writing by the company secretary at least 45 days ahead of national council.
+All members proposed for election are required to present written details of their experience in both employment and cycling and also have the opportunity to address national council in support of their election.
 If there are more candidates than vacancies for elected positions then a ballot will be held.

-Questions concerning the National Board of British Cycling or general matters of governance should be made via email to the company secretary using the email address email@example.com
+Questions concerning the national board of British Cycling or general matters of governance should be made via email to the company secretary using the email address email@example.com